-When the Quick Exit feature is enabled, pressing [][0], or the "Exit" button on the keypad, while the system is armed will provide a two-minute window for you to exit the premises.
-During this time, you may only open and close the designated Entry/Exit door once.
-Once the door is closed, the panel will end the two-minute quick exit delay.
-If the door is opened again, or if the door is not closed after two minutes, or if another delay zone is opened, the panel will begin the entry delay.
+When the Quick Exit feature is enabled, pressing [★][0] while the system is armed will provide a two minute window for you to exit the premises.
+During this time, you may only open and close the designated Entry/ Exit door once.
+Once the door is closed, the panel will end the two minute quick exit delay.
+If the door is opened again, or if the door is not closed after two minutes, or if another zone is opened, the panel will begin the entry delay.
 Your installer will inform you if the Quick Exit feature has been enabled on your system.